-Recently, IceCube has performed several lab measurements using the R7081-02 PMTs with intime laser pulses, demonstrating that the in-time charge distribution includes a steeply falling low charge component below the discriminator threshold.
+Recently, IceCube has performed several lab measurements using the R7081-02 PMTs with intime laser pulses, demonstrating that the in-time charge distribution includes a steeply falling lowcharge component below the discriminator threshold.
 To account for this, a new functional form including a second exponential was introduced.
-This form of the charge distribution, $f(q){SPE} = Exp_1 + Exp_2 +$ Gaussian, and is referred to as the SPE template in this report.
-Explicitly:
+This form of the charge distribution, $f(q){SPE} =$ $Exp_1 + Exp_2$ + Gaussian, is referred to as the SPE template in this report.
+Explicitly, it is:

-$$f(q){SPE} = E_1 e^{-q/w_1} + E_2 e^{-q/w_2} + N e^{-\frac{(q-\mu)^2}{2\sigma^2}}.$$ (1.1)
+$$f(q){SPE} = E_1 e^{-q/w_1} + E_2 e^{-q/w_2} + N e^{-\frac{(q-\mu)^2}{2\sigma^2}},$$ (1.1)

-Where q represents the measured charge; E_1 , E_2 , and N represent normalization factors of each components; w_1 and w_2 are the exponential decay widths; and μ , σ are the Gaussian mean and width respectively.
-This is the assumed functional shape of the SPE charge distributions and the components of Eq.
+where q represents the measured charge; E_1 , E_2 , and N represent normalization factors of each 151 components; w1 and w2 are the exponential decay widths; and μ , σ are the Gaussian mean and 152 width, respectively.
+This is the assumed functional shape of the SPE charge distributions and the 153 components of Eq.
 1.1 are determined in this report for all in-ice DOMs.
-IceCube defines 1PE as the location of the Gaussian mean (μ) and calibrates the gain on the individual PMTs during the start of each season to meet this definition.
-This definition comes from the Gaussian fit component aiming to model the statistical fluctuations of the cascade multiplication process assuming the central limit theorem (see Sec.
+IceCube defines 1 PE as 154 the location of the Gaussian mean (μ) and calibrates the gain on the individual PMTs during the 155 start of each season to meet this definition.
+This definition comes from the Gaussian fit component 156 aimed at modeling the statistical fluctuations of the cascade multiplication process assuming the 157 central limit theorem (see Sec.
 1.1).
+158

-1.2 IceCube datasets and software definitions
+159 1.2 IceCube datasets and software definitions

-The largest contribution to the IceCube trigger rate comes from down-going muons produced in cosmic ray induced showers [18].
+The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic ray induced showers [18].
 Cosmic ray muons stopping in the detector cause the individual trigger rate to decrease at lower depths.
-Further, during the formation of this ice sheet, there have been several periods of colder climate that have caused different optical properties in the ice at different depths.
-The optical properties also affect the trigger rate, in particular, the "dust layer" from 2100 to 2200 m (optical modules 32 to 38 in the IceCube detector) below the surface is a region in the ice with a relatively large scattering and absorption coefficient [19].
+Further, during the formation of this ice sheet, there have been several periods of colder climate that have caused the optical properties of the ice to differ at various depths.
+The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface (optical modules 32 to 38 in the IceCube detector) is a region in the ice with a relatively large scattering and absorption coefficient [19].

-An induced signal in the PMT that passes through the AC coupling toroid located on the base of the PMT, is compared to a discriminator threshold.
-If two DOM within two DOM distances observe a passing of the discriminator, a Hard Local Coincidence (HLC) is initiated and the corresponding waveforms are sampled 128 times and readout on the three ATWDs.
+An induced signal in the PMT that passes through the AC coupling toroid located on the base of the PMT is compared to a discriminator threshold.
+If two DOMs within two DOM distances of each other observe a passing of the discriminator, a hard local coincidence (HLC) is initiated and the corresponding waveforms are sampled 128 times and read out on the three ATWDs.

-After waveform digitization, there is a correction applied to remove the measured DC base-line offset.
-The signal droop and undershoot introduced by the toroidal transformer AC coupling is compensated for in software (during waveform calibration) by adding the expected temperature dependent reaction voltage of the undershoot to the calibrated waveform.
-Conditions where the undershoot drops below 0 ADC counts are zeroed and then compensated for once the waveform is above the minimum ADC input.
-Scaled single photoelectron pulse shapes (that take into account the version of the AC coupling) are then fit to the waveforms using software referred to as WaveDeform (Waveform unfolding process), which determines the individual pulse time stamp and charge, and populates a pulse series [20].
+After waveform digitization, there is a correction applied to remove the measured DC baseline 171 offset.
+The signal droop and undershoot introduced by the toroidal transformer AC coupling is 172 compensated for in software (during waveform calibration) by adding the expected temperature-173 dependent reaction voltage of the undershoot to the calibrated waveform.
+Conditions where the 174 undershoot voltage drops below 0 ADC counts, the ADC values are zeroed and then compensated 175 for once the waveform is above the minimum ADC input.
+Scaled single photoelectron pulse shapes 176 (that take into account the version of the AC coupling) are then fit to the waveforms using software 177 referred to as WaveDeform (waveform unfolding process), which determines the individual pulse 178 time stamp and charge and populates a pulse series [20].
+179

-The pulse series used in this analysis come from two datasets provided by IceCube:
+180 The pulse series used in this analysis come from two datasets provided by IceCube: